 Our experience with mobile event application development

-Our experience in building going out event apps started with Brisk.
-Brisk is an event discovery app developed especially for London residents or visitors.
-Brisk allows to see what is happening around you through real-time photos.
-It is a very helpful feature for those who want to go out but aren’t sure which bar to choose, which restaurant to enjoy or where there is something fun going on.
+Our experience in event app development started long ago with some local event apps similar to YPlan.
+Brisk is just one of the event discovery apps we’ve developed.
+It’s an app created for London residents and visitors.
+Brisk shows what’s happening around you through real-time photos.
+This is a helpful feature for those who want to go out but aren’t sure which bar to choose, which restaurant to dine at, or where there’s something fun going on.

 How does it work?
-We integrated with Foursquare, and also implemented thorough monitoring and filtering of social media activity from London businesses, giving users real-time news on the integrated may in their iPhone Brisk app.
-We added indicators of distance to a point, and implemented check-in features.
-Since the app was developed for iOS only, we used Mapkit framework for displaying Apple maps and putting photos on the right location.
+We integrated Foursquare with Brisk.
+We also implemented thorough monitoring and filtering of social media activity from London businesses, giving users real-time news in their Brisk app.
+The app also shows the distance to places and lets users check in.
+Since the app was developed for iOS only, we used Mapkit framework for displaying Apple maps and pinning photos to maps locations.

 As you can see, even with so many key players in the industry, like Ticketfly and Eventbrite, you can still enter the online event market with a unique set of features in your app.
 Start smart, perform deep research, and hire a team of professionals — we’d be happy to help!
 Only then can you start building an app for event discovery that will win the hearts of people around the world.